-The medical community is continuously breaking new ground in the research and treatment of developmental disorders, genetic disorders and diseases.
-Likewise, science and technology is always advancing our understanding of the human brain, nervous system and child development on a whole.
+The medical community is continuously breaking new ground in the research and treatment of developmental disorders, genetic disorders, and diseases.
+Likewise, science and technology are always advancing our understanding of the human brain, nervous system, and child development as a whole.
 It’s imperative for the staff at any therapeutic facility to continue their education in order to provide up-to-date care and treatment to patients.
 At Playful Learning Pediatric Therapy, we’re always learning, too.
 Our staff attends continuing education courses each year to ultimately be more effective in assisting your child.

 Beckman Oral Motor Protocol uses assisted movement and stretch reflexes to quantify response to pressure and movement, range, strength, variety, and control of movement for the lips cheeks, jaw, tongue, and soft palate.
 This protocol is used with children experiencing a variety of challenges: infants with failure to thrive, excessive drooling, oral hypersensitivity (gagging and tooth brushing difficulty), tooth grinding.
 Beckman oral motor is also used for transition skills needed to move from the use of the breast or bottle to utensils and to move from pureed foods to regular textured foods.

 Learn more at www.beckmanoralmotor.com.

 We have 3 therapists who are trained in the SOS (Sequential Oral Sensory) Approach to feeding for picky and problem feeders.
 The SOS Approach focuses on increasing a child’s comfort level by exploring and learning about the different properties of food and allows a child to interact with food in a playful, non-stressful way, beginning with the ability to tolerate the food in the room and in front of him/her; then moving on to touching, kissing, and eventually tasting and eating foods.

 Learn more online, http://www.sosapproach-conferences.com/about-us/sos-approach-to-feeding.